 In addition to ordinary holidays, other allowances may also be granted to public servants.
-Those are at the principal’s discretion.
-For suggestion of public education expert, who is selected by the Educational Authority, they may agree on a maximum of one year of sabbatical leave every ten years (e.g. study trips, writing a textbook, etc.), for a teacher who has at least Teacher II. grade and similarly, those preparing for teacher’s professional examination can also be entitled working time allowance.
+Those are at the employer’s discretion.
+For teachers (at least in Teacher II category) the head of school may agree on a maximum of one year of unpaid leave (known as ‘sabbatical leave’) every ten years.
+For this, the teacher must make a professional work plan, which is evaluated by an expert appointed by the Educational Authority.
+Those who are preparing for teacher’s professional examination can also be entitled working time allowance.

 Teachers must be promoted to a higher salary class every three years.

-The teachers’ advancement system introduced on the 1st of September, 2013, guarantees the career advancement of teachers.
+The teachers’ advancement system, guarantees the career advancement of teachers.
 There are five grades within the system: